rand0mdud3/multifetchmail/README.md

 ## What

-alpine linux with current legacy\_6x fetchmail and s6-overlay
+tiny container (<6MiB) using alpine linux with current legacy\_6x fetchmail and dumb-init

 ## Why